Mohammad Syfkhan, Eric Chenaux and More to Play This Year's Dig That Treasure! Festival | The Quietus

 Dig That Treasure!
 Festival has announced its return to London this May.

-Running from 1 to 4 May, the opening night at Cafe OTO hosts the acclaimed Kurdish bouzouki player Mohammad Syfkhan along with a rare live appearance from Somali pop singer Canab Marwo.
+Running across four days at the start of May, the opening night at Cafe OTO hosts the acclaimed Kurdish bouzouki player Mohammad Syfkhan, as well as a rare live appearance from Somali pop singer Canab Marwo.

-The closing night moves to Iklectik, where the festival hosts a collaborative set from Abul Mogard and Rafael Anton Irisarri, performing material from their 2024 album Impossibly Distant, Impossibly Close, supported by London-based ensemble Standard Issue.
+The closing night moves to IKLECTIK, where the festival hosts a collaborative set from Abul Mogard and Rafael Anton Irisarri, performing material from their 2024 album Impossibly Distant, Impossibly Close, supported by London-based ensemble Standard Issue.

 Don’t Miss The Quietus Digest